A partnership on agroecology living labs and research infrastructures

 Who is involved in the development of the partnership?

 The Commission has invited a large community of stakeholders to take part in the initial phase of the discussion (webinars).
-This includes representatives from EU countries’ research, agriculture and environment, education ministries and agencies, farmers and farm advisor organisations, industry, retail and consumer representatives, research and innovation collaboration networks, academia and civil society organisations.
+This includes close to 300 representatives from EU countries’ research, agriculture and environment, education ministries and agencies, farmers and farm advisor organisations, industry, retail and consumer representatives, research and innovation collaboration networks, academia and civil society organisations.

 This phase will lead to identifying the partners who will take the lead in developing the partnership in close coordination and consultation with the Commission.